DahlmannIT/personalUSP/documentation/readme.md

    * create a new topic (inside the connector)

     * if you want your topic to be persisted into the database, add `_persist` at the end of the name

+### Make data persistable

+* to persist data, we need a `PRIMARY KEY` for your data, therefore we let Flink do its wonders

+* lets say, your original data source writes to `Input`-topic in Kafka

+* deploy `KeyHashingJob.jar` into Flink, whereas the InputTopic = `Input` and OutputTopic = `Input_persist`

+* Flink will generate Primary Keys for your data, so it can be persisted

 ### Flink